BeamStackProj/transforms/README.md

 The BeamStack Transform Garden hopes to establish a set of standards for the implementation of Apache Beam transform collections, specifically designed to support large, independent, AI-focused transforms.
 Its primary goal is to provide a specification for the creation and management of user-defined transform collections, and their seamless integration with Apache Beam YAML pipelines.

-This framework is essential for enabling the efficient `collection`, `isolation`, and `distribution` of AI transforms, ensuring that complex, AI-driven workflows can be scaled, shared, and reused effectively across different environments and projects.
+This framework is essential for enabling the efficient `collection`, `isolation`, and `distribution` of AI transforms, ensuring effective sharing of reusable AI transforms components across different environments and projects.

 ---